UCL/rsd-cppcourse/appendices/01preparation.md

 commands from the drop down menu (in a sub menu).

 You should now have a working version of git and notepad++, accessible from your shell.

-If you have problems following these instructions, please come to our drop-in session on Monday 23rd September, 1-5, G07 Chadwick building.